-There are two pathways available for both full and part-time students within the MA in Career Development and Coaching Studies: Route A and Route B. It is not necessary to finalise preferred route at the time of application as this can be confirmed later.
+There are two pathways available for both full and part-time students within the MA in Career Development and Coaching Studies: Route A and Route B. It is not necessary to finalise your preferred route at the time of application as this can be confirmed later.

 Route A consists of 6 x 20 credit modules and a 60 credit Dissertation module (15,000 words).
 It provides a full training for working as a career development professional.

 Route B consists of 3 x 20 credit modules, a 100 credit Dissertation module (25,000 words) and 1 x 20 credit module from the list of Route B options below.
 It is designed for individuals with some experience of career development support or those wishing to pursue independent research in the field of career development and coaching studies.

 This MA can be completed full-time or part-time.
 Each 20 credit module is taught via a blend of workshop-based and distance learning.
 The workshops take place at The University of Warwick, usually over two days (part-time) or weekly (full-time) (see dates).
 Assignments are project-based and follow each workshop.

 The full-time MA is completed over 12 months.
-You will attend 6 workshops during the year, starting with the Career Development Theories module.
+You will attend a series of 6 workshops during the year, starting with the Career Development Theories module.
 The core modules are delivered weekly, and the optional modules are delivered over two-day workshops.
 We welcome applications to the full-time route from both national and international students.

 A flexible approach is adopted for people wishing to study part-time, to enable attendance for those with full-time work or other responsibilities.
 You will start with the Career Development Theories module and attend between 2 and 6 workshops per year depending on how quickly you wish to move through the MA.
 This route is not suitable for international students requiring a Tier 4 Visa.
 Such students are advised to consider the full-time route.